 JACK Cleveland Casino: Feeling lucky?
 Try your hand at slots, blackjack, roulette… JACK’s got it all.
 Who knows, maybe you’ll hit the jackpot.
 (If so, we want a cut.)

-East Fourth Street: Bowl a few frames at The Corner Alley, chow down on some celeb chef Michael Symon’s culinary masterpieces or select a souvenir from CLE Clothing Company.
+East Fourth Street: Bowl a few frames at The Corner Alley, chow down on some celeb chef Michael Symon’s Mabel's BBQ or select a souvenir from CLE Clothing Company.
 This is Cleveland’s hottest street.

 Some of Cleveland’s most well-known visitor attractions sit in the Downtown district known as North Coast Harbor – Lake Erie and the Rock & Roll Hall of Fame.
 Walk north (if you go too far north, you’ll fall into the lake) and you’ll come face-to-face with some of the most iconic places in The Land.

 Rock & Roll Hall of Fame: Geek out over seven floors of rock ’n’ roll history like John Lennon’s guitar and Michael Jackson’s trademark glittery glove.
 And, don’t forget, new inductees join the show every year.

 Nuevo Cleveland: This East 9th Pier spot offers up jaw-dropping views from the patio and casual, but upscale, Mexican cuisine from the kitchen.

 Great Lakes Science Center: Bone up on fun scientific facts to make those networking icebreakers slightly more tolerable.
 Oh, and catch a nature film on the DOME Theater’s six-story screen.